RE3CON/uv-k5-firmware-custom/README.md

 ENABLE_UART                   := 1       without this you can't configure radio via PC !
 ENABLE_AIRCOPY                := 0       easier to just enter frequency with butts ENABLE_FMRADIO                := 1       WBFM VHF broadcast band receiver
-ENABLE_NOAA                   := 0       everything NOAA (receiption only in North America: Alaska, Canada, U.S.,...)
+ENABLE_NOAA                   := 0       NOAA Weather broadcast alerts (receiption only in North America: Alaska, Canada, U.S.,...)
+A 1050 Hz Tone call demute the speaker at the beginning of every transmission.
+The 10 memory channels are replaced with the first 10 PMR channels.
+Use Sidekey for programable second call tone or >80ms roger beep sound mod with a 1050 Hz tone.
 ENABLE_VOICE                  := 0       voice menu dialogues
 ENABLE_VOX                    := 1       Audio Micro-Voice controlled PTT
 ENABLE_ALARM                  := 0       TX alarms // BROKEN CODE?!